AKSW/wpDirAuth/readme.txt

 * Original: wpLDAP: <http://ashay.org/?page_id=133>
 * wpLDAP Patch: <http://www.pkrinternet.com/~rbulling/private/wpLDAP-1.02-ssl.patch>
 == Changelog ==
+= 1.7.15 =
++ let's try this again. filter wpdirauth_filterquery will pass THREE parameters: current AD filter, the account filter as set in the wpDirAuth settings and the username of the person attempting to authenticate.
+Callback function must pass back a valid AD filter.
 = 1.7.14 =
 + Why no 1.7.13?
 Because I'm superstitious.
 + Added hookable filter wpdirauth_filterquery.
 Will pass 2 parameters: the current AD filter and the username of the person attempting to authenticate.
 Callback function must pass back a valid AD filter.